Warren Bird: Megachurch Research, US and Global

-Bird’s research has focused mainly on megachurches (Protestant congregations with 2,000 or more weekly attenders).
+Bird's research has focused mainly on megachurches (Protestant congregations with 2,000 or more in-person weekly attenders).
 He has authored more than 25 published reports based on original research including a collection of reports on comparative trends in US megachurches.
 This includes a 2021 co-authored study that was the nation’s largest-ever study of megachurches, “The Changing Reality in America’s Largest Churches: Megachurch Research Report.”
 Specialty studies include Canadian megachurches, internships/residencies in large churches, multisite megachurches, and salaries in megachurches.
-He also co-authored a scholarly chapter on the global megachurch phenomenon.
+He also co-authored two scholarly chapters on the global megachurch phenomenon.
 He has contributed articles to Review of Religious Research and to the Journal for the Society for the Scientific Study of Religion.

 Books

-Bird has authored or co-authored 34 books (listed below).
+Bird has authored or co-authored 35 books (listed below).
 Bird received the prestigious Gold Medallion Award, the top honor given by the international trade association for Christian publishers, for Emotionally Healthy Church (2004).Teams that Thrive was named Leadership Resource of the Year by Outreach magazine in 2019.